elisa-tech/wg-osep/docs/workshops/index.md

 # Workshop presentation archive

+The following list contains results and work products from past ELISA workshops and meetings, conducted over several years.

+**Please note:**

+* This workshop content should not be relied upon as definitive or final guidance from ELISA or the authors.
-<span style="color:red">The following list contains results and work products from past ELISA workshops and meetings conducted over several years.
-Please note that due to the evolving nature of technology and knowledge, the accuracy and relevance of these results may change over time.
-The content provided should be considered as drafts or provisional, and users are advised to exercise caution and verify the information independently.
-The purpose of this list is to provide a historical record of outcomes and ease accessibility to the material, but it should not be relied upon as definitive or final.
-Any decisions or actions based on the information in this list should be made with careful consideration and further investigation as necessary.</span>
+* Due to the evolving nature of technology and our understanding of it, the accuracy and relevance of these results may change over time.
+The content provided should therefore be considered draft or provisional, and users are advised to exercise caution and verify the information independently.
+* This is not peer-reviewed content and it is intended only as a historical record of outcomes and discussions, to provide context for current ELISA activities.
+* Any decisions or actions based on the information in the workshop content should be made with careful consideration and further investigation as necessary.

 ## June 2024 (Lund)